virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/stm3210e-eval/README.txt

         Failure to do this could result in corruption of the SD card format.

+    1. Both configurations use the mconf-based configuration tool.
+To change these configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    The nsh2 contains support for some built-in applications that can be enabled by make some additional minor changes:
+    2. The nsh2 contains support for some built-in applications that can be enabled by make some additional minor changes:

-    (1) examples/can.
+       a. examples/can.
 The CAN test example can be enabled by changing the following settings in nsh2/defconfig:

-        CONFIG_CAN=y             # Enable CAN "upper-half" driver support CONFIG_STM32_CAN1=y      # Enable STM32 CAN1 "lower-half" driver support
+          CONFIG_CAN=y             : Enable CAN "upper-half" driver support CONFIG_STM32_CAN1=y      : Enable STM32 CAN1 "lower-half" driver support

           The default CAN settings may need to change in your board board
           configuration:

-        CONFIG_CAN_EXTID=y       # Support extended IDs
+          CONFIG_CAN_EXTID=y       : Support extended IDs
-        CONFIG_CAN1_BAUD=250000  # Bit rate: 250 KHz
+          CONFIG_CAN1_BAUD=250000  : Bit rate: 250 KHz
-        CONFIG_CAN_TSEG1=12      # 80% sample point
+          CONFIG_CAN_TSEG1=12      : 80% sample point
           CONFIG_CAN_TSEG2=3
   nx:
   ---
     An example using the NuttX graphics system (NX).
 This example focuses on general window controls, movement, mouse and keyboard input.

-      CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
+      CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
       CONFIG_LCD_RPORTRAIT=y        : 240x320 reverse portrait

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. If you configured the multi-used NX server (which is disabled by default), then you would also need:

+         CONFIG_EXAMPLES_NX_CLIENTPRIO=80
+         CONFIG_EXAMPLES_NX_NOTIFYSIGNO=4
+         CONFIG_EXAMPLES_NX_SERVERPRIO=120
+         CONFIG_EXAMPLES_NX_STACKSIZE=2048

+    3. This example provides a framework for a number of other standalone graphics tests.

+       a. apps/examples/nxlines:  The NXLINES graphic example illustrates drawing of fat lines in various orientations.
+You can modify this configuration so to support the NXLINES example by making the following modifications to the NuttX configuration file:

+          Provide the new start-up entry point:

+            CONFIG_USER_ENTRYPOINT="nxlines_main"

+          Disable apps/examples/nx:

+            CONFIG_EXAMPLES_NX=n

+          Enable and configure apps/nxlines/nxlines:

+            CONFIG_EXAMPLES_NXLINES=y
+            CONFIG_EXAMPLES_NXLINES_VPLANE=0
+            CONFIG_EXAMPLES_NXLINES_DEVNO=0
+            CONFIG_EXAMPLES_NXLINES_DEFAULT_COLORS=n
+            CONFIG_EXAMPLES_NXLINES_BGCOLOR=0x0320
+            CONFIG_EXAMPLES_NXLINES_LINEWIDTH=16
+            CONFIG_EXAMPLES_NXLINES_LINECOLOR=0xffe0
+            CONFIG_EXAMPLES_NXLINES_BORDERWIDTH=4
+            CONFIG_EXAMPLES_NXLINES_BORDERCOLOR=0xffe0
+            CONFIG_EXAMPLES_NXLINES_CIRCLECOLOR=0xf7bb
+            CONFIG_EXAMPLES_NXLINES_BPP=16
+            CONFIG_EXAMPLES_NXLINES_EXTERNINIT=n

+       b. apps/examples/nxtext:  Another example using the NuttX graphics system (NX).
+This example focuses on placing text on the background while pop-up windows occur.
+Text should continue to update normally with  or without the popup windows present.

+          You can modify this configuration so to support the NXLINES example by making the following modifications to the NuttX configuration file:

+          Provide the new start-up entry point:

+            CONFIG_USER_ENTRYPOINT="nxtext_main"

+          Disable apps/examples/nx:

+            CONFIG_EXAMPLES_NX=n

+          Enable an NX font:

+            CONFIG_NXFONT_SERIF22X28B=y

+          Enable and configure apps/nxlines/nxtext:

+            CONFIG_EXAMPLES_NXTEXT=y
+            CONFIG_EXAMPLES_NXTEXT_VPLANE=0
+            CONFIG_EXAMPLES_NXTEXT_DEVNO=0
+            CONFIG_EXAMPLES_NXTEXT_BPP=16
+            CONFIG_EXAMPLES_NXTEXT_BMCACHE=512
+            CONFIG_EXAMPLES_NXTEXT_GLCACHE=16
+            CONFIG_EXAMPLES_NXTEXT_DEFAULT_COLORS=n
+            CONFIG_EXAMPLES_NXTEXT_BGCOLOR=0x0011
+            CONFIG_EXAMPLES_NXTEXT_BGFONTCOLOR=0xffdf
+            CONFIG_EXAMPLES_NXTEXT_PUCOLOR=0xfd20
+            CONFIG_EXAMPLES_NXTEXT_PUFONTCOLOR=0x001f
+            CONFIG_EXAMPLES_NXTEXT_DEFAULT_FONT=n
+            CONFIG_EXAMPLES_NXTEXT_BGFONTID=11
+            CONFIG_EXAMPLES_NXTEXT_PUFONTID=1
+            CONFIG_EXAMPLES_NXTEXT_EXTERNINIT=n

+          If you configured the multi-used NX server (which is disabled by default), then you would also need:

+            CONFIG_EXAMPLES_NXTEXT_STACKSIZE=2048
+            CONFIG_EXAMPLES_NXTEXT_CLIENTPRIO=80
+            CONFIG_EXAMPLES_NXTEXT_SERVERPRIO=120
+            CONFIG_EXAMPLES_NXTEXT_NOTIFYSIGNO=4

+        c.
+Others could be similar configured:  apps/examples/nxhello, nximage, ...

   nxconsole:
   ----------